ADDRESS

 Do Chiropractors only reduce subluxations, or do they do any other therapy?

-DR Nothling is also trained in dry needling, medical acupuncture, myofascial release and massage.
+Dr Nothling is also trained in dry needling, medical acupuncture, myofascial release and massage.
 He also uses Grastin soft tissue technique which is designed for treating muscle, tendon and ligament injury.

 Do Chiropractors only treat the spine?